ashtokalo/docker-lamp/README.md

 Root password is empty by default.
 You might want to use any other client to get access to the database.

+The project already contains Composer and it's PSR-4 ready.
+So all files under the `src` directory uses namespace `app`.
+Don't forget to change project name, description and author in `composer.json` to yours.

 ## Contributing